elf4j/elf4j-api/README.md

 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
 This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atXyz(...)` methods.
-3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service from the SPI provider.
+3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service of the SPI provider.
 If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the eventual name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider to conduct sanitization (if any) on the logger name for security concerns.